 Seminar: Research Supervision for Students and Supervisors

-Professor Jonathan Carapetis is Director of the Telethon Kids Institute, a Professor at UWA, and a paediatrician at Princess Margaret Hospital.
+Professor Jonathan Carapetis AM is Director of the Telethon Kids Institute, a Professor at UWA, and a paediatrician at Perth Children's Hospital.

 Professor Carapetis holds a clinical position with the Princess Margaret Hospital for Children and is a Professor at the University of Western Australia, Head of the Telethon Kids Institute Group A Streptococcal and Rheumatic Heart Disease Team, and Co-director of RhEACH (Rheumatic heart disease.
 Evidence.
 Advocacy.
 Communication.
 Hope)